shukriadams/Porter/README.md

 ## Features

 - Packages can reference their own packages, ad infinitum (*).
 Porter will import and set them up for you.
-- Different versions of a package can be referenced through-out your total package stack without collisions.
+- Different versions of the same package can occur in your dependency stack without collisions.